ballerina-guides/social-media-demo/README.md

 1. Move to `sentiment-analysis-service` and execute `bal run` to start sentiment analysis service

 ### To complete up to feature 11
-1. Move to `sts-service` and execute `bal run` to start the Security Token Service (STS) service
+1. Move to `sts-service` and execute `bal run` to start the Security Token Service (STS) service.
+The URL of the service is `https://localhost:9445/oauth2/token`
-2. Move to `sentiment-analysis-service-secured` and execute `bal run` to start secured sentiment analysis service
+2. Move to `sentiment-analysis-service-secured` and execute `bal run` to start secured sentiment analysis service.
+Following are the OAuth2 details.

+   clientId: `FlfJYKBD2c925h4lkycqNZlC2l4a`
+   clientSecret: `PJz0UhTJMrHOo68QQNpvnqAY_3Aa`
+   scope: `admin`

 >Note: When trying out feature 11 use port `9098` for the sentiment analysis endpoint.